10 Modern Yard Fencing Ideas

-A fence makes a statement in your yard, and it has to function and look good for you to be happy with it over time.
+The right yard fencing on your property can make a real statement!
+Ideally, you want a backyard fence that both serves its function and complements your style.
 Here’s a collection of fences in a variety of styles to get you thinking about what kind of fence you want in your own yard.

-Fences made of wrought iron (or an aluminum alternative) allow ventilation and protect your property.
+Wrought iron yard fencing (or an aluminum alternative) allow ventilation while also protecting your property.
 Metal fences have been around for centuries, are very durable and can be quite beautiful.
 Maintenance involves repainting periodically.

 Photo: Courtesy of Northside Fencing

 A gabion wall is a retaining wire wall that’s filled with stones.
 With fences, builders usually combine it with wood posts or panels for a more striking effect.
 Choose beautiful stones like large cobblestones or local rocks to complement the landscape, and you’ll be amazed how good this fence can look (not to mention how sturdy it is).

 Photo: Courtesy of Decor Facil

 A beautiful climbers-wall fence looks amazing both during the growing season and in the off-season.
 Thanks to the well-positioned latticework, this fence is perfect for supporting climbing flowers and vegetables.
 Keep in mind that climbing plants can get heavy, so make sure your fence is sturdy enough to support them.

 Black Horizontal Slats

 Looking for a modern fence style that preserves privacy without stifling your yard?
 Consider black horizontal cedar slats.
 Not only does this fencing look great next to a lush green lawn, it’s also a good choice to match with modern architecture.